Manifesto of Nevermore

-Manifesto of Nevermore is a greatest hits compilation by the heavy metal band Nevermore.
+Manifesto of Nevermore is a greatest hits compilation by American heavy metal band Nevermore.
 It contains tracks from the first six Nevermore albums as well as their In Memory EP in reverse chronological order except one song taken from their double DVD/CD live album The Year of the Voyager released in 2008 as the last track on the compilation.
 It was released in Europe and the UK on March 2, 2009.